ukff/kyma-environment-broker/docs/03-12-custom-oidc-configuration.md

 # Custom OIDC configuration

-To create an SKR with a custom OIDC (Open ID Connect) configuration, specify the additional `oidc` provisioning parameters.
+To create an SAP BTP, Kyma runtime with a custom OIDC (Open ID Connect) configuration, specify the additional `oidc` provisioning parameters.
 See the example:

 ```bash
    export VERSION=1.15.0